Machine-to-machine authentication

 Authenticate your API token

-Using the clientId and secret from the token creation step, you can now exchange your token to a perfectly signed JWT.
+Using the clientId and secret from the token creation step, you can now exchange your token for a perfectly signed JWT.

 curl --location --request POST 'https://[your-frontegg-workspace-url]/identity/resources/auth/v1/api-token' \